ljpernic/HQ3.1/src/pages/content/fiction/2020-09-13-A-Little-Journey/index.md

 She was amazed at the other women in the auditorium.
 It was like wandering in a carnival mirror-maze, coming again and again upon yourself—the same floury face, the same chicken hands, and jingling bracelets.
 One after another of the images of herself floated before her.
 She put out her hand, but it wasn't a mirror; it was another lady shaking her fingers and saying:

-"We're waiting for Mr. Thirkell.
-Sh!"
+"We're waiting for Mr. Thirkell. *Sh*!"

 "Ah," whispered everyone.